Oakland LHMP Intelligence Layer

 Full ranked list

-Every hazard page uses the same JSON dataset, plus your saved Oakland location and profile rules.
+Every hazard page uses the same LHMP-backed JSON dataset, then adds your saved Oakland location and profile rules.

 All hazards JSON